Tips on Controlling Grubs

 The best method to cure a problem in your turf is to ensure you take steps to stop the problems from happening at all.
 Grub control can start with prevention that you can do yourself.

-Limit Irrigation sprinklers in a yard
+Limit Irrigation

 One way to do this is to limit the watering of your lawn around midsummer.
 This isn’t something most people would think of because they want to avoid their grass turning brown, but this step can help.